peterplamenov/saucedemo/README.md

-# Lab08 task - Playwright Test Automation Suite
+#  Playwright Test Automation Suite

 ## 📋 Overview

-This is a comprehensive automated test suite for Lab08 task (https://www.saucedemo.com/) built with Playwright and JavaScript.
 The project implements the Page Object Model (POM) design pattern and includes both positive and negative test scenarios for:
    ● Login functionality
    ● Adding products to the cart
    ● Completing checkout